Compliance Center

 School District Approval

-NOT required.
-Once you file your notarized affidavit, you may begin immediately.
-The district does not approve or deny — they receive and acknowledge.
+Not required.
+Once you file your notarized affidavit with the district, you may begin immediately.
+The district does not approve or deny your program — they acknowledge receipt of your filing.

 ← Back to Home Open Dashboard →